darthcoder95/Game-Team2/Project_Proposal.md

 2.Different characters
       a.Different abilities/speeds
-3. High score list
+      b.High score list

 4.Game modes (regular, endless)

 5.Items/Powerups
-      a.
-Missiles
+      a.Missiles
-      b.
-Invulnerability (Still deciding)
+      b.Invulnerability (Still deciding)
-      c.
-Shield (Still deciding)
+      c.Shield (Still deciding)
-      d.
-Weapon (Still deciding)
+      d.Weapon (Still deciding)

 6.Interactive Environment
-      a.
-Some obstacles can be broken
+      a.Some obstacles can be broken
-      b.
-Moving platforms
+      b.Moving platforms

 7.Music/sounds
-      a.
-The sound will be from the flying object either an airplane sound or a UFO sound or any other object.
+      a.The sound will be from the flying object either an airplane sound or a UFO sound or any other object.

 Non-Functional Requirements